 Fair trade activist hand Obama the pink slip for his support of job-killing free trade agreements.

-Just prior to a new TPP negotiating round in Peru, we call on the 99% who are harmed by corporate globalization to oppose the TPP.
+Just prior to a new TPP negotiating round in Peru, trade activist, faith leaders, labor and the 99% who are harmed by corporate globalization gathered to oppose the TPP.

 Jackson County Peoples’ Assembly on the Trans-Pacific Partnership